'Monkey' On My Back

 Somethin’ ’bout ... a ‘monkey’ on his back.

 Too young to know, just quite why,

 One with a badly broken heart.

-’Twas at best, Life’s toughening test;
+’Twas at least, Life’s toughening test;

-Time to ‘grow up’ had finally come.
+A time to ‘grow up’ had finally come.

 ‘Twas a choice of sink, drown or swim,